yoctopuce/yoctolib_js/README.md

 **Important: this is an old version of Yoctopuce library for Javascript (using synchronous XMLHttpRequests).**
 It has been preserved to avoid breaking dependencies, but is not any more updated.
-We recommend using the [EcmaScript 2017](https://github.com/yoctopuce/yoctolib_es2017) version, which has full support for asynchronous I/O, implements more efficient HTTP requests and includes WebSocket support.
+We recommend using the [TypeScript](https://github.com/yoctopuce/yoctolib_ts) version, which has full support for asynchronous I/O, implements more efficient HTTP requests and includes WebSocket support.
+The TypeScript library includes pure JavaScript files transpiled from TypeScript, ready to use in the `dist/` subdirectory

 ## License information